Elena' s AI Blog

 tf.random.shuffle(tensor, seed=57)

-When we do not define any seeds, the system chooses any random seed in its pool.
-This will result in different values every time we re-run the code.
-This is why this scenario does not guarantee any reproducibility of results.
+When neither a global nor an operation-level seed is defined, TensorFlow chooses an arbitrary seed from its pool.
+The result is different values every time the code re-runs, so this scenario does not guarantee any reproducibility of results.

 tf.random.shuffle(tensor)